Structure and enumeration of (3+1)-free posets: Introduction

 \section{Introduction}

-A poset $P$ is \emph{$(i+j)$-free} if it contains no induced subposet that is isomorphic to the poset consisting of two disjoint chains of lengths $i$ and $j$.
-In particular, $P$ is $(3+1)$-free if there are no vertices $a, b, c, d \in P$ such that $a < b < c$ and $d$ is incomparable to $a$, $b$, and $c$.
+A poset $P$ is \emph{$(\mathbf{i}+\mathbf{j})$-free} if it contains no induced subposet that is isomorphic to the poset consisting of two disjoint chains of lengths $i$ and $j$.
+In particular, $P$ is \tpo-free if there are no vertices $x, y, z, w \in P$ such that $x < y < z$ and $w$ is incomparable to $x$, $y$, and $z$.

-Posets that are $(3+1)$-free play a role in the study of Stanley's chromatic symmetric function~\cite{St1, St2}, a symmetric function associated with a poset that generalizes the chromatic polynomial of a graph.
-Namely, a well-known conjecture of Stanley and Stembridge~\cite{StSt} is that the chromatic symmetric function of a $(3+1)$-free poset has positive coefficients in the basis of elementary symmetric functions.
-As evidence toward this conjecture, Stanley~\cite{St1} verified the conjecture for the class of $3$-free posets, and Gasharov~\cite{G2} has shown the weaker result that the chromatic symmetric function of a $(3+1)$-free poset is Schur-positive.
+Posets that are \tpo-free play a role in the study of Stanley's chromatic symmetric function~\cite{St1, St2}, a symmetric function associated with a poset that generalizes the chromatic polynomial of a graph.
+Namely, a well-known conjecture of Stanley and Stembridge~\cite{StSt} is that the chromatic symmetric function of a \tpo-free poset has positive coefficients in the basis of elementary symmetric functions.
+As evidence toward this conjecture, Stanley~\cite{St1} verified the conjecture for the class of $\mathbf{3}$-free posets, and Gasharov~\cite{G2} has shown the weaker result that the chromatic symmetric function of a \tpo-free poset is Schur-positive.

-To make more progress toward the Stanley--Stembridge conjecture, a better understanding of $(3+1)$-free posets is needed.
-Reed and Skandera~\cite{Sk1, SkR} have given structural results and a characterization of $(3+1)$-free posets in terms of their antiadjacency matrix.
-In addition, certain families of $(3+1)$-free posets have been enumerated.
-For example, the number of $(3+1)$-and-$(2+2)$-free posets with $n$ vertices is the $n$th Catalan number~\cite[Ex.~6.19(ddd)]{EC2}; Atkinson, Sagan and Vatter~\cite{ASV} have enumerated the permutations that avoid the patterns $2341$ and $4123$, which give rise to the $(3+1)$-free posets of dimension two; and Lewis and Zhang~\cite{LZ} have made significant progress by enumerating \emph{graded} $(3+1)$-free posets in terms of bicoloured graphs\footnote{Throughout this paper, a \emph{bicoloured} graph is a bipartite graphs with a specified ordered bipartition.
-For example, there are 2 bicoloured graphs with 1 vertex, 6 bicoloured graphs with 2 labelled vertices, and 4 bicoloured graphs with 2 unlabelled vertices.} using a new structural decomposition.
-However, until now the general enumeration problem for $(3+1)$-free posets remained open~\cite[Ex.~3.16(b)]{EC1}.
+To make more progress toward the Stanley--Stembridge conjecture, a better understanding of \tpo-free posets is needed.
+Skandera and Reed~\cite{Sk1, SkR} have given structural results and a characterization of \tpo-free posets in terms of their antiadjacency matrix.
+In addition, certain families of \tpo-free posets have been enumerated.
+For example, the number of \tpo-and-\tpt-free posets with $n$ vertices is the $n$th Catalan number~\cite[Ex.~6.19(ddd)]{EC2}; Atkinson, Sagan and Vatter~\cite{ASV} have enumerated the permutations that avoid the patterns $2341$ and $4123$, which give rise to the \tpo-free posets of dimension two; and Lewis and Zhang~\cite{LZ} have made significant progress by enumerating \emph{strongly graded} \tpo-free posets in terms of bicoloured graphs \footnote{We use the term \emph{bicoloured} rather than the term \emph{bipartite} to emphasize the fact that a 2-colouring is not only possible, but actually given and fixed; in particular, there is only one bipartite graph with one vertex, but there are two bicoloured graphs with one vertex.} using a new structural decomposition.
+However, until now the general enumeration problem for \tpo-free posets has remained open~\cite[Ex.~3.16(b)]{EC1}.